Watershed, Bristol, September 2018

-EM: I’m just making art.
+EM: Yes.
+But I'm also just making art.
 And that piece was all women.
 Now this next piece is mostly men with some women in it.
 It’s just the right thing at the right time.
 It’s always evolving.
 For me now it’s onto the next piece.
 I also made another piece in between Ladylike and Foreign Bodies.
 That all began that time in Bournemouth at PDSW.
 I finished it.
 It’s a 30-minute piece.
 With silks.
 Papyllon

 IA: Does that have a relationship to Hip Hop?

 EM: Definitely.
 Definitely.
 I was so surprised.
 Because people were all like ‘Yes B-Girl’ when I came off stage and I was surprised because I’m using the breaking form but I didn’t realise it was recognisable.
 The opening scene is all breaking, all floor work, but it’s all on this big piece of white fabric.
 Which is a silk from circus.
 It’s all to really subtle music and a poet (she’s not a spoken word artist), that’s very important to her.
 But yeah I was very surprised, when people in the audience were like ‘Yes B-Girl.’
 I was getting the props - I didn’t realise, because it was just me moving, a genuine blend of my styles.
 People said it’s definitely breaking and I didn’t realise that it would be seen like that because then I get up on the silks after that and the last section I tied the last silk around my waist and I danced, so I guess I felt like I saw more capoeira and contemporary in that scene.

 IA: But people read…B-Girl.